quantum-kite/kite/getting_started.md

 # Visualizing the data

-After calculating the quantity of interest and post processing the data, we can plot the resulting data with the following script:
+After calculating the quantity of interest and post-processing the data, we can plot the resulting data with the following script:

 https://gist.github.com/quantum-kite/9a935269845eae3f8590f364be12cb49